-- River Boulevard The existing facilities along Mississippi River Boulevard The existing trails adjacent to the Ford Site along the west side of Mississippi River Boulevard are not of sufficient width to accommodate existing users, and space to expand the trails is limited given the current location of Mississippi River Boulevard.
-Improvements to Mississippi River Boulevard that result in additional space to develop higher quality off-street trail facilities along the west side of Mississippi River Boulevard adjacent to the Ford Site should be considered, including the existing trail bottleneck where Mississippi River Boulevard passes underneath Ford Parkway. - Improved connections between Mississippi River Boulevard and Ford Parkway - The existing connections between Mississippi River Boulevard and the Ford Parkway bridge are insufficient and opportunities to improve these connections should be explored. - Ford Rail Spur Ford site planning should anticipate reuse of the freight railroad spur as a public transportation opportunity and include off-street paths for walking and biking, in addition to other potential modes such as transit.
+- Off-street and in-street bikeways, as well as support facilities such as bicycle parking, should be incorporated to the fullest extent possible within the Ford site redevelopment, to provide a strong network of bicycle connections to, from, and within the site for all types of users. - Improvements to the existing facilities along Mississippi River Boulevard The existing trails adjacent to the Ford site along the west side of Mississippi River Boulevard are not of sufficient width to accommodate existing users, and space to expand the trails is limited given the current location of Mississippi River Boulevard.
+Improvements to Mississippi River Boulevard that result in additional space to develop higher quality off-street trail facilities along the west side of Mississippi River Boulevard adjacent to the Ford site should be considered, including the existing trail bottleneck where Mississippi River Boulevard passes underneath Ford Parkway. - Improved connections between Mississippi River Boulevard and Ford Parkway The existing connections between Mississippi River Boulevard and the Ford Parkway bridge are insufficient and opportunities to improve these connections should be explored. - Ford Rail Spur Ford site planning should anticipate reuse of the freight railroad spur as a public transportation opportunity and include off-street paths for walking and biking, in addition to other potential modes such as transit.
 Ford site planning efforts should develop a plan to connect trail users to both Mississippi River Boulevard and the Ford Parkway bridge. - Montreal Avenue Extension Montreal Avenue is an important existing east/west bicycle route.
-Concepts should be developed that facilitate east/west travel between the current western terminus of Montreal Avenue and Mississippi River Boulevard. - Ford Parkway Improvements This plan identifies an enhanced shared lane strategy for a portion of Ford Parkway adjacent to the Ford site.
+Concepts should be developed that facilitate east-west travel between the current western terminus of Montreal Avenue and Mississippi River Boulevard. - Ford Parkway Improvements This plan identifies an enhanced shared lane strategy for a portion of Ford Parkway adjacent to the Ford site.
 However, this is not an optimal solution given the traffic volumes and speeds on Ford Parkway.
 Ford site planning efforts should consider alternative options to accommodate east/west bicycle travel on Ford Parkway.

-6.10 Downtown Trail Loop & Shared Lanes
+6.9-10 Downtown Trail Loop and Shared Lanes